Last Updated on August 5, 2020

 Limited Integration With Google Apps

 Because of its simplicity, the Classic site builder doesn’t really integrate too much with other Google Apps, even though you do access it from your Google dashboard.
 You can integrate with Google tools like Google+, Groups, and Hangouts.

 As you can see in the screenshot below, the interface is extremely simple, and not really suitable for building a full business website.

 The settings for Classic Sites are more comprehensive than the ones you’ll find in New Sites; however, there are so many different settings that it’s easy to miss the ones you want.
 User permissions, mobile-friendliness, theme updates, and more can all be done here, but they’re not easy to find.

 Sites designed with Classic are not automatically responsive.
 There is a random setting you have to switch on to enable the site to be viewed on mobile devices.

-According to Google, users on Classic will be able to transfer their old websites to New Sites in 2017.
-When this functionality does go live, Classic users tired of the outdated interface who want to get up to speed with New Google Sites can rejoice.
+Alternatively, you can choose to move the content yourself.
+Classic users tired of the outdated interface who want to get up to speed with New Google Sites can rejoice.
 Just be careful…

 A Review of New Google Sites

 So, the classic Google Sites is clearly outdated.
 What about the new version?